Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 A Free iOS and Android App Allow Users to View Data from Multiple Sensors in Real-Time on a Smartphone or Tablet

 SCOTTSDALE, Ariz., Jan.
 8, 2020 /PRNewswire/ Providing its customers with a more accessible solution for viewing and downloading force measurement data, Interface today introduced its new Bluetooth® Telemetry System (BTS) solution.
-At the heart of Interface’s BTS solution is the powerful Bluetooth Low Energy (BLE) strain bridge transmitter module that provides access to high quality measurements on a mobile platform such as a phone or tablet.
+At the heart of Interface’s BTS solution is the powerful Bluetooth Low Energy (BLE) strain-bridge transmitter module, which provides access to high-quality measurements on a mobile platform such as a phone or tablet.
 BTS features high measurement resolution, simple integration into iOS and Android Apps, achievable ranges of up to 90m line of sight, extended battery life and the ability to view data from multiple sensors all at once.
 FULL PRESS RELEASE

 Trends in Metrology Explained